 What is Lymphedema?

 Lymphedema swelling is a long-term problem that requires daily support.
 This condition concerns the situation where unnatural swelling of the arms and legs occurs due to a lymphatic system blockage.
-When the lymph fluid is unable to drain well, the fluid will continue to build up.
-This causes the swelling in the limbs.
+When the lymph fluid is unable to drain well, the fluid able to continue to build up, which causes the swelling in the limbs.
 The most common cause of (secondary) lymphedema is cancer treatment, where damage to, or removal of, lymph nodes may occur.

 What Are Some of the Possible Causes?

-Sometimes the condition can be caused by diseases or accidents that interfere with the lymphatic system.
+Diseases or accidents that interfere with the lymphatic system can sometimes cause the condition.
 In some tropical regions, filariasis, which is a type of parasitic infection, can be the cause of lymphedema.
 Cellulitis can also harm the lymphatic system.
 For some patients, their primary lymphedema may have started as far back as from birth.
 While others may develop it later, over the course of puberty.
 Some vascular abnormalities may also be the cause of this lymphatic condition.
-Patients with lymphedema should also take care during air travel.
-They should wear special compression garments to reduce swelling which is caused by the decreased pressure in the cabin during flight.
+Patients with lymphedema should also take care that, during air travel, they wear special compression garments to reduce swelling which is caused by the decreased pressure in the cabin during flight.

 4 States of Lymphedema